rjuarez1903/rjuarez1903/README.md

 </div>
 <hr>

-- 👋 Hi, I’m Rodrigo!
-A front end enthusiast and a software development student!
+- 👋 Hi, I’m Rodrigo, a full stack developer!
 I'm also a Clinical and Occupational Psychologist 🤓
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning Vue and Java 💪
+- 🌱 I’m currently polishing my Java and React skills 💪
 - 💞️ I’m looking to collaborate on web development projects from anywhere around the world! 🌎
 - 📫 Would you like to reach me? https://www.linkedin.com/in/rodrigo-is-coding/